daniil/full-stack-js-docker-tutorial/README.md

 This tutorial will create a Docker Compose pipeline including React Front End, Express API Backend, NGINX Reverse Proxy Server for React and Express services, MySQL Database and admin interface for MySQL.

+This is going to be a development environment with hot-reload of React and Express servers, with potential to be expanded to a production environment.

 ## What is Docker?

 Docker is a great way to provide consistent development environments.
 It allows us to set up required services, app dependencies, and configuration by keeping all of our application setup information in code instead of relying on the know-how or potentially outdated documentation.
 It also allows us to set up things so that we can develop locally and start our dependencies with one Docker command.